 Healthy Breakfast Recipes

 Shop bought cereals tend to be loaded with sugar, salt and saturated fat.
-Our homemade granola is high in fibre, protein, and omega-3.
+Try homemade granola instead that is high in fibre, protein, and omega-3.

 This smoothie is great for your skin, brain and blood pressure, It’s also low-carb and high in healthy fats, potassium and vitamin A, C and E.